General Data Protection Regulation

 Unstructured data will contain PII; names, addresses, date of births, banking details and emails etc. The new GDPR means that organisations need to be able to prove understanding of what data you hold, where it is held and that it is securely managed.

 Are you able to process Subject Access Requests?

 For the first time the classification of personal data includes anything that can identify an individual, this includes genetic, mental, cultural, economic or social information.
-As well as need valid permission to hold and use PII data organisations also now need to be able to fulfil individuals request to be forgotten.
+As well as needing valid permission to hold and use PII data, organisations also now need to be able to fulfil an individual’s request to be forgotten.

 The ‘Right to Erasure’ means customers can request a copy of all data held on them and also request all data held on them to be deleted.